Black Kind

 Carol Barrett

-In November of 2020, I did something that had been on my mind for a very long time.
-I started a podcast on the topic of Kindness, one to another, in the Black community.
+In November 2020, I did something that had been on my mind for a long time.
+I started a podcast on the topic of kindness, one to another, in the Black community.
 The name of the podcast was, "When Black People are Kind."
 The end of that sentence goes, When Black people are kind to one another, then we'll see real changes in the Black community.

 I felt two things deep down in my gut.